Bursitis - information and doctors

 Bursitis in the knee joint: the swelling causes pain. © Henrie / Fotolia

 Pathological changes in the joints also irritate the bursa and thus promote inflammation.
-Diseases such as arthrosis or arthritis as well as the metabolic disease gout are therefore more frequently associated with bursitis.
+Diseases such as osteoarthritis or arthritis as well as the metabolic disorder gout are therefore more frequently associated with bursitis.

 What are the symptoms of bursitis?

-Redness, swelling and overheating of the area around the bursa are typical signs of inflammation and leading symptoms of bursitis.
-Since it is mainly the bursae near the joint that become inflamed, patients experience pain in the joint.
+Redness, swelling and overheating of the area around the bursa are typical signs of inflammation and the main symptoms of bursitis.
+As it is mainly the bursae close to the joint that become inflamed, patients feel pain in the joint.
 The joints are sensitive to pressure and the pain worsens with movement.

-If the inflammation spreads beyond the bursa, the surrounding tissue structures and the regional lymph nodes can also swell.
-Other signs of pronounced and/or bacterial bursitis are:
+If the inflammation spreads beyond the bursa, the surrounding tissue structures and regional lymph nodes may also swell.
+Other signs of pronounced and/or bacterial bursitis are

 • Fever,